nadiacollado/demo-test/README.md

 Ensure that you have Dart and Flutter properly installed by following the instructions on the [official Flutter website](https://flutter.dev/docs/get-started/install).

-This project requires the following versions or newer:
+This flutter project requires the following versions or newer:

 - Dart SDK: >=3.6.0 <4.0.0
 - Flutter: 3.27.1

+The new project Setup Script additionally requires the following:

+- GitHub CLI: >=2.30.0

 Follow the official [Flutter installation guide](https://docs.flutter.dev/get-started/install)